Large Deviations for the Nonlinear Schr\"odinger Equation with Randomized Quasi-Periodic Initial Data in Higher Dimensions: Subcritical Case: Introduction

 where $\alpha$ and $\beta$ are complex-valued independent Gaussian random variables with zero mean and variances $\sigma_\alpha^2 = \mathbb{E}\bigl[|\alpha|^2\bigr]$ and $\sigma_\beta^2 = \mathbb{E}\bigl[|\beta|^2\bigr]$.
 When $\sigma^2_\alpha \neq \sigma^2_\beta$, he showed that resonant energy exchange between Fourier modes leads to a {\em fattening} of the tails of the probability distribution of the sup-norm of the solution, thereby increasing the likelihood of rogue wave formation.
 Consequently, a large deviations principle holds; see \cite{G25}.

 The above discussion has been confined to the spatially periodic setting in the study of rogue waves.
 As noted by Wilkening and Zhao \cite{WZ21JNS}, rogue waves are also intimately connected with {\em spatially quasi-periodic dynamics} arising from {\em modulational instability} (also known as {\em Benjamin--Feir instability}).
-Thus, extending the study of rogue waves to the spatially quasi-periodic setting under randomization remains an open and interesting direction.
+Thus, {\em extending the study of rogue waves to the spatially quasi-periodic setting under randomization} remains a natural and largely unexplored direction.
 In addition, the deterministic Cauchy problem with spatially quasi-periodic initial data forms an important and active area in nonlinear partial differential equations; see, for example, the works of Deift \cite{Deift07,Deift17} and subsequent works citing them.